 - To soften the cashews: Boil them for 10 minutes until soft.
 OR soak the cashews for four hours or overnight.
 Drain before using.

-- To make the nacho vegan nacho cheese: Add the softened cashews the hot water, and all the remaining ingredients to a blender, and blend until smooth.
+- To make the nacho vegan nacho cheese: Add the softened cashews, water, and all the remaining ingredients to a blender, and blend until smooth.
 It will be very watery.

 - Pour into a small saucepan and heat over medium-high heat, while stirring.
 If you don't have a high-powered blender, you may want to pour the liquid through a fine mesh strainer or cheesecloth into the pot, to remove any cashew bits that didn't grind up.
 This will ensure a smooth cheese texture.